diojin/mockingjay/docs/bigdata/Digest of Hadoop- The Definitive Guide 4th Edition.md

 In cases where you don’t want to be prompted for a password (for running an unattended MapReduce job, for example), you can create a Kerberos `keytab` file using the `ktutil` command.
 A keytab is a file that stores passwords and may be supplied to kinit with the -t option.

 To use Kerberos authentication with Hadoop, you need to install, configure, and run a KDC (Hadoop does not come with one).
 Your organization may already have a KDC you can use (an Active Directory installation, for example); if not, you can set up an `MIT Kerberos 5 KDC`.
-1. The first step is to enable Kerberos authentication by setting the `hadoop.security.authentication` property in cores-ite.xml to `kerberos`.
+1. The first step is to enable Kerberos authentication by setting the `hadoop.security.authentication` property in core-site.xml to `kerberos`.
-2. We also need to enable service-level authorization by setting `hadoop.security.authorization` to true in the cores-ite.xml
+2. We also need to enable service-level authorization by setting `hadoop.security.authorization` to true in the core-site.xml
 3. You may configure access control lists (ACLs) in the `hadoop-policy.xml` configuration file to control which users and groups have permission to connect to each Hadoop service.
 Services are defined at the protocol level, so there are ones for MapReduce job submission, namenode communication, and so on.

 #### Delegation Tokens